threefoldtech/info_grid/src/terraform/advanced/terraform_wireguard_ssh.md

 > Note: If it doesn't work and you already did a Wireguard connection with the same file from Terraform (from a previous deployment), write on the terminal `wg-quick down wg`, then `wg-quick up wg`.

 As a test, you can ping the virtual IP address of the VM to make sure the Wireguard connection is correct.
-Make sure to replace `vm_wg_ip` with the proper IP address:
+Make sure to replace `vm_wg_ip` with the proper IP address (on Windows use `-n` instead of `-c`):
 * ```
   ping -c 2 vm_wg_ip
   ```